SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/events.md

     @PageColor(green)
 }

-Better understand how some of your app functionalities used.
+Better understand how your app functionalities are used.

 ## Overview